 To allow a machine to “understand” the problem at hand, we must first reformulate the problem into something it can understand: a sequential decision problem.
 A sequential decision problem consists of a set of states, a set of actions, and a reward for taking some action given the current state.

 By formulating the problem in such a way, we may use Reinforcement Learning (RL) techniques.
 RL is learning what to do: how to map situations to actions so as to maximize some notion of cumulative reward.
 In other words, RL is all about discovering the best action given your current state.
-To do this, an objective that is designed as a numerical reward by learning from an environment.
+To do this, the objective is designed as a numerical reward by learning from an environment.
 Most reinforcement learning problems can be

 Email addresses: ds.mesposito@gmail.com (Matteo Esposito), ngowilliam96@gmail.com (William Ngo), spyros.orfanos1@gmail.com (Spyros Orfanos)